IDinsight/aaq_core_template/load_testing/README.md

 1. Install libraries in `requirements.txt`

-2. Add the relevant host addresses and token to app_secrets.py in repo.
-Note: it's assumed that the token is the same for all hosts, so change if need be.
+2. Add the host addresses (unused hosts can be blank) and token to the conda environment variables.
+Note: It's assumed that the token is the same for all hosts.

     ```console
     STAGING_HOST=